 If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

-A memorandum of sale is often mentioned by estate agents on the assumption you’ll know what it is.
+This term is often mentioned by estate agents on the assumption you’ll know what it is.

 What Is A Memorandum Of Sale In Property?

-A memorandum of sale is a document that is created once a sale has been agreed on a property.
+It’s a document that is created once a sale has been agreed on a property.

-It’s not a legally binding document but it does set out the agreed price and declares the intention of both the buyer and seller to complete the transaction.
+It’s not a legally binding document, but it does set out the agreed price and declares the intention of both the buyer and seller to complete the transaction.

 It will also show:

-- The name and address of both the buyer and the seller
+• The name and address of both the buyer and the seller

-- Details of the solicitors that will be handling the transaction
+• Details of the solicitors that will be handling the transaction

-- Important details about the property the offer has been agreed on
+• Important details about the property the offer has been agreed on

-- Which mortgage lender will finance the purchase (if applicable)
+• Which mortgage lender will finance the purchase (if applicable)

 It’s, therefore, a record of the sale and purchase that is about to happen (assuming the transaction will complete).